Archive

 Telescopic Jupiter

-Ephemeris for Wednesday, May 21st.
-Today the sun will be up for 15 hours and 1 minute, setting at 9:10.
-The moon, at last quarter today, will rise at 2:42 tomorrow morning.
-Tomorrow the sun will rise at 6:07.
+Ephemeris for Wednesday, December 3rd.
+The sun will rise at 8:01.
+It’ll be up for 9 hours and 1 minute, setting at 5:03.
+The moon, 3 days before full, will set at 5:48 tomorrow morning.

 Times are for the Traverse City/Interlochen area of Michigan.
 They may be different for your location.